✖️ Product Rule Calculator

 h'(x) = f'(x)·g(x) + f(x)·g'(x)

 In plain language: differentiate the first function and multiply by the second unchanged, then add the first function unchanged multiplied by the derivative of the second.
-A useful memory device taught in classrooms worldwide is the phrase "derivative of first times second plus first times derivative of second" — or, in the notation of the UV rule sometimes used in British and South Asian curricula: (UV)' = U'V + UV'.
+A useful memory device is the phrase "derivative of first times second plus first times derivative of second" — or the UV rule used in British and South Asian curricula: (UV)' = U'V + UV'.

-The product rule is not an arbitrary formula — it is a direct consequence of the limit definition of the derivative.
-It was first published by Gottfried Wilhelm Leibniz in 1684, who noticed that the differential of a product dh = d(fg) is not simply df·dg but rather g·df + f·dg.
-Isaac Newton arrived at the same result independently through his fluxion calculus.
-This rule laid a cornerstone of differential calculus that continues to be applied daily in physics, engineering, and data science.
+The product rule was first published by Gottfried Wilhelm Leibniz in 1684, who noticed that the differential of a product d(fg) is not simply df·dg but rather g·df + f·dg.
+Isaac Newton arrived at the same result independently.
+This rule laid a cornerstone of differential calculus applied daily in physics, engineering, and data science.

 Why You Cannot Simply Multiply the Derivatives

-The single most common misconception in introductory calculus is writing (fg)' = f'·g'.
+The single most common misconception is writing (fg)' = f'·g'.
 This is always wrong.
-A simple counterexample proves it: let h(x) = x·x = x².
-The correct derivative is h'(x) = 2x.
-Multiplying the individual derivatives gives 1·1 = 1, which is completely incorrect.
-The product rule correctly gives 1·x + x·1 = 2x, matching the power rule.
+Counterexample: let h(x) = x·x = x².
+The correct derivative is 2x.
+Multiplying individual derivatives gives 1·1 = 1 — completely wrong.
+The product rule correctly gives 1·x + x·1 = 2x.

 ⚠️

 Critical Error to Avoid: (f·g)' ≠ f'·g'.
-The correct product rule formula always produces two terms: (f·g)' = f'·g + f·g'.
-This is the most frequently tested conceptual error in calculus exams worldwide.
+The correct formula always produces two terms: (f·g)' = f'·g + f·g'.
+Use this product rule derivative calculator above to verify your hand calculations instantly.

 The Generalised Product Rule for Three or More Functions